nodeca/js-yaml/docs/migrate_v4_to_v5.md

 The model is different, not just renamed: instead of one `construct(data)`, the collection tags build incrementally (`create` + `addItem` / `addPair`), scalars return the value or `NOT_RESOLVED`, and `instanceOf` becomes `identify`.
+`identify` is required because it explicitly controls whether the tag may be selected when dumping.
+For a load-only tag, use `identify: () => false`.

 ```js
 // v4